fuankarion/Vision17/Lab4-HybridImages/Readme.md

 ## Theory

-*Hybrid images* are composed from two images.
-A low pass filter is applied to the first one and a high pass filter is applied to the other.
-From a close distance the high pass filtered imaged dominates, while from a far away the low pass filtered one does.
-The effect works best when images are aligned.
+*Hybrid images* are made from two images.
+A low pass filter is applied to one of them, and a high pass filter to the other.
+After merging the filtered images into a single image, from a close distance the high pass filtered image dominates; from a far away the low pass filtered one dominates.
+This effect works best when images are aligned and share slightly similar visual inforation.

 ## Exercise